MichaelThessel/arduino-stoerbert/README.md

 The player supptorts 2 differnt modes.
 Regular mode and god mode.
 In regular mode one album is assigned to each button.
 This is the default mode and what the device is mainly intended for.
-To add more functionality god mode has been added.
+To add more functionality, god mode has been added.
 This mode allows to add an alternative set of albums which makes it a handy MP3 player for parents as well.
 In that mode instead of dirictly playing an album for each button press, the buttons act as numerical input buttons.
 2 buttons have to be pressed to select